-- Disrespect in behavior, attitude and/or language

-- Rowdiness

-- Using the property of others without permission

-- Dishonesty

-- Disruptive Behavior

-- Failure to have necessary supplies for class work

-- Dangerous actions or behavior

-- Rudeness

-- Vulgarity

-- Dress code violations

-- Gum

-- Harassment of any kind by word or manner

-- Possession or consumption of any drug or look-alike drug while at school or while attending a school function

-- Possession or consumption of alcohol while at school or while attending a school function

-- Possession of knives/weapons or look-alike knives/weapons

-- Possession of pornographic material(s)
+- Disrespect in behavior, attitude and/or language - Rowdiness - Using the property of others without permission - Dishonesty - Disruptive Behavior - Failure to have necessary supplies for class work - Dangerous actions or behavior - Rudeness - Vulgarity - Dress code violations - Gum - Harassment of any kind by word or manner including but not limited to digital harassment - Possession or consumption of any drug or look-alike drug while at school or while attending a school function - Possession or consumption of alcohol while at school or while attending a school function - Possession of knives/weapons or look-alike knives/weapons - Possession of pornographic material(s) including distribution of both physical and digital

 - Smoking/using matches/vaping/gummies

 - Willful destruction of school property

 - Leaving school property without permission

 - Theft or extortion

 - Fighting or threats of violence

+- Public displays of affection

 - Harassment

 School sponsored activities, regardless of location or timing, are included in the definition of on-campus conduct.
+After school activities, while riding on buses to sports games or other school or parish sponsored activities are included in the definition of on-campus conduct.